 Adding a child or family member to your account to help build their credit is a common goal.
-“Even if your children never use your card, simply having them as authorized users on the account establishes credit history,” says Eaton-Cardone.
+“Even if your children never use your card, simply having them as authorized users on the account establishes credit history,” said Eaton-Cardone.
 This allows them to start building credit from an early age – assuming your account remains in good standing.

 Another benefit is this arrangement provides a way to track the spending habits of your authorized users.
 By using your online account or the issuer’s app, you can see what your authorized user is purchasing (helpful if you want to monitor your teenager’s spending, for instance).

 Reaping the rewards of your authorized user’s spending is a big reason you might add them to your account.
-“This is most useful with travel cards, especially luxury cards with generous perks and benefits,” says Steven Dashiell, credit cards expert at Finder.com.
+“This is most useful with travel cards, especially luxury cards with generous perks and benefits,” said Steven Dashiell, credit cards expert at Finder.com.

-Alternatives to authorized users
+Alternatives to adding authorized users